DiamondLightSource/malcolmjs/docs/source/userguide/user_interface_overview.rst

 User Interface Overview
 =======================

-The User Interface provides a fully interactive environment for designing, configuring and managing components and their connections that together define the underlying Control System.
+The User Interface provides a fully interactive environment for designing, configuring and managing components and the links between them that together define the underlying control system.

 User Interface Components
 -------------------------

-The User Interface consists of four core components, their content changing dynamically to reflect the activity you are undertaking:
+The User Interface consists of four core components.
+The content of each compoent changes dynamically to support the activity you are undertaking:

 .. figure:: images/ui_schematic.png
     :align: center